Blade Runner 2049: Social commentary

 In an interview with Vanity Fair, Denis Villeneuve responded that he is very sensitive about his portrayal of women: "Blade Runner is not about tomorrow; it's about today.
 And I'm sorry, but the world is not kind on women."

-Quoting from the Variety magazine breakdown of viewer demographics for the film, Donald Clarke for The Irish Times indicated that female audiences seemed alienated from it; just 8% of its audiences were females under 25.
-Esquire magazine commented on the controversial aspects of the sex scene — involving K, the holographic Joi and replicant Mariette — calling it a "robo-ménage à trois", and contrasted it with the sex scene between Joaquin Phoenix and Scarlett Johansson in Her (2013).
+Quoting from viewer demographics for the film by Variety, Donald Clarke of The Irish Times indicated that female audiences seemed alienated from it, as just 35% of its audience was female.

+Esquire magazine commented on the controversial aspects of the sex scene—involving K, the holographic Joi and replicant Mariette—calling it a "robo-ménage à trois", and contrasted it with the sex scene between Joaquin Phoenix and Scarlett Johansson in Her (2013).

 Mackenzie Davis, who portrayed Mariette, argued for the self-awareness of the film's social commentary in an interview with the website Refinery29.
 Asked how she believed Blade Runner 2049 "differs [from Blade Runner] in its portrayal of women", Davis responded:

-I think it’s pretty self-aware about a pornographic economy that has reduced the roles of women to sheer consumption.
-The normalization of women’s roles as things to be consumed, there’s products that are made, just like there are now, the idea of the semi-sentient sex doll is really in line with what’s going on in this Blade Runner universe, about having a thing that fulfills everything you want, but doesn’t talk back and can’t argue with you, but can be a loving, supporting companion and also fulfill all your sexual needs feels like something that’s very contemporary and something the movie is very self-aware about.
+I think it's pretty self-aware about a pornographic economy that has reduced the roles of women to sheer consumption.
+The normalization of women's roles as things to be consumed, there's products that are made, just like there are now, the idea of the semi-sentient sex doll is really in line with what's going on in this Blade Runner universe, about having a thing that fulfills everything you want, but doesn't talk back and can't argue with you, but can be a loving, supporting companion and also fulfill all your sexual needs feels like something that's very contemporary and something the movie is very self-aware about.
 And then I think that there are female roles in different castes of this society that are able to be more embodied and powerful in conventional ways, and also have cracks in their facade where you see their vulnerabilities.
 But it seems like this world is so dependent on this caste system of humans perform these roles; replicants perform these roles, human superiors, creators, and those are the ways that women sort of travel between.
-But there isn’t a lot of upward mobility.
-Other outlets also noted the film's depiction of environmental issues and the impacts of climate change.
-Science fiction author Matthew Kressel told the BBC he thought that "the environmental collapse the film so vividly depicts is not too far off from where we are today".
-A 2013 image of air pollution in Beijing was also compared to a still from the film.
+But there isn't a lot of upward mobility.

+Other outlets noted the film's depiction of environmental issues, the impacts of climate change and a wider ecocide.
+Science fiction author Matthew Kressel told the BBC that he thought "the environmental collapse the film so vividly depicts is not too far off from where we are today".
+Stills from the film were also compared to air pollution in Beijing and wildfire smoke in San Francisco and New York City.